Cal Raleigh Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the sixth-best in MLB.

-- The Orioles have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Orioles' 4.10 team ERA ranks 14th among all league pitching staffs.

-- Orioles pitchers combine to allow 132 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- In his most recent appearance -- in relief on Sunday -- the left-hander tossed one scoreless inning against the New York Mets without surrendering a hit.
+- The right-hander's last appearance was on Sunday against the New York Mets, when he went 4 2/3 scoreless innings while giving up three hits.

-- In 16 games this season, the 29-year-old has amassed an ERA of 5.44, with 8.3 strikeouts per nine innings.
-Opponents are hitting .279 against him.
+- The 26-year-old has an ERA of 3.19, with 8.3 strikeouts per nine innings, in 21 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.